Bubble Gum Ice Cream

 lots of bubble gum ice cream cones in a dish

-Bubble gum ice cream was one of those flavors that felt wildly exciting as a kid.
-Bright blue, a little ridiculous, and absolutely not something you’d expect to recreate at home, let alone without sugar.
-But after testing a few batches in my own kitchen, I found you really can get that familiar flavor and soft, scoopable texture without turning it into a rock-solid freezer brick or something that tastes like chemicals.
+Bubble gum was one of those flavors that felt wildly exciting as a kid.
+Bright blue, a little ridiculous, and absolutely not something I expected to recreate at home without sugar.
+But after testing a few batches, I found you really can get that familiar parlor flavor and soft, scoopable texture without turning it into a freezer brick or something that tastes like chemicals.

+I even tried simmering actual gumballs in the cream base to extract flavor.
+It sort of works, but the sugar content spikes and the taste is harder to control.
+Extract wins every time for keto.
 This version is egg-free, low carb, and intentionally simple.
 No cooking custards, no stabilizer blends, no weird aftertaste.
-Just a creamy keto ice cream base, the right extract, and a couple of small details that make all the difference.
+Just a creamy base, the right extract, and a couple of small details that make all the difference.
+If you have tried my vanilla base, you already know the foundation I start from.

 Youtube